Skip to main content

 Also, check out these:

-Parents and students, please remember to send a copy of any scholarship the student has received to the counseling center.
+Parents and students, please remember to send a copy of any scholarship the student has received to the CHS Counseling Center.

 Every student should complete the FAFSA even if you don’t think you’ll qualify for grants.
 Some federal aid is not based on need.
 Most university scholarships require that you complete the FAFSA.
 See above for more info.